SaFuse/ML_Workshop/README.md

+## ML_Workshop
-## Introduction to Machine Learning and Deep Learning by Ecole Polytechnique at Kyoto University, 21st-25th Aug.
+# Introduction to Machine Learning and Deep Learning
+# by Ecole Polytechnique
+# at Kyoto University
+# 21st-25th Aug.
 2017